PyleaMUN Logo

 SUBMITTED BY: (your country)

-2. Preambulatory clauses
+2. Preambulatory Clauses

 These clauses form the introduction of the resolution and provide context and background on the issue being addressed.
 Each clause begins with a preambulatory phrase and ends with a comma.
 They are not open to debate.
 Preambulatory clauses may include: